-EDIT: 10/06/2020 This post has been edited to remove the identifying information of my family.
+EDIT: 10/06/2020 This post has been edited to remove the identifying information of my family due to personal reasons.

 If you don’t know me personally, you may not know that I’m a skinny white girl with a big mouth and a bigger heart.
 I champion many worthy causes loudly and proudly, but I haven’t always been passionate and outspoken about racial inequality.
 In fact, I’ll be totally honest, I remained willfully ignorant to the injustices Black, Indigenous, People of Colour (BIPOC) suffer for a long time.
 I’ve never approved of racist behaviours and attitudes, but I remained silent for years, for want of an easy life and a lack of understanding of how severe these issues are.
 And as much as I haven’t enjoyed admitting the uncomfortable truth to myself, my silence was complicity.

 I was brought up in a loving, accepting household and had it drummed into me that skin colour meant nothing, all that mattered was a good heart.
 “I don’t care who you bring home,” my mom would say, as early as I can remember, “they can be black, white, or pink with yellow spots, for all I care, as long as they treat you well and make you happy.”
 The sentiment is a beautiful one that I live by to this day, but the sentiment alone isn’t enough to fight the racist culture entrenched in modern society.
 Even so, on I went living my dizzy little life believing that love alone was enough to cure the world of its diseases and that by not actively particpating in racism, that would be enough.
 It took for me to have a selfish reason in order to open my eyes and see what’s happening in the world.